MFast1995/simpleLib_mlf96/readme.txt

 (admin) accounts are able to search the library, borrow, return, add users, and view/remove users.
-Librarian accounts  can search documents, borrow, return, add users, add documents, and view all documetns that have been checked out.
+Librarian accounts  can search documents, borrow, return, add users, add documents, and view all documents that have been checked out.

 Search Library by Title
 	This will prompt the user to enter a title (case sensitive).
 The